sagabob/ThdpGisAppApi/README.md

 <br/>

 **2. [get] /api/GisQuery/querybytext/{queryName}/{queriedPhrase}/{pageLimit}</br>**
 Use the query instance information such as query name provided in the first query as input.
+The queriedPhrase is the phrase that you want to search and the pageLimit indicates the number of records we want to get.
+An example of the Url is /api/gisquery/queryPlaceName/garden/50